jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/05/2018-05-23-rxjava-is-not-intuitive.md

 public void doThis()
 ```

-will be replaced by
+will be replaced with

 ``` java
 public Observable<Void> doThis()
 ```

-Or in the case of RxJava 2, it will be replaced by
+Or in the case of RxJava 2, it will be replaced with

 ``` java
 public Completable doThis()